sudoris/i_suck_at_css/README.md

-i r the sux at css
+redo cuz i r the sux at css